Reproducible-Science-Curriculum/rr-logistics/README.md

 ## Branches

-- `gh-pages` branch is used for instructor materials
+- `gh-pages` (this branch) is used for instructor materials
 - `master` branch is used for student materials, and should always have data in a passable state.
+Travis CI checks this branch

 ## Logistics